-Table 7 describes the parameters that you must provide values for in the Public Function HiddenRowCount syntax.
+The following table describes the parameters that you must provide values for in the Public Function HiddenRowCount syntax.

 Table 7.
-Public Function HiddenRowCount parame ters -- ------
+Public Function HiddenRowCount parameters

 Parameter Description Range1 Specifies a range of cells by a named range (for example, DataTable), by a cell range (for example, TempSheet!A1:E5), or by a cell.